Eye-Catching Container Gardening to Jumpstart Spring 2023

 Easy Care for Container Gardening

 Once your garden is growing, you’ll want to keep an eye on the water.
 The soil in containers will dry out faster than in-ground gardens, especially with the sea breezes on Cape Cod and the Islands.
-To minimize this, be sure to plant things close together and mulch with grass clippings or other material so that no soil is raised bedexposed.
+To minimize this, be sure to plant things close together and mulch with grass clippings or other material so that no soil is Raised Bedexposed.
 On the other hand, make sure your containers have good drainage, so your plants don’t get too wet in a passing shower.

 Container gardening has many advantages, one being that you can contain plants that would otherwise spread across your lawn, such as mint, oregano, and chives.
 Whether you are using traditional plant pots, 5-gallon buckets, window boxes, or a raised bed, it’s very rewarding to have fresh produce just a step away from the kitchen.